R v Latimer: Background

 The Supreme Court described the background this way: Robert Latimer's daughter, Tracy Latimer, was 12 years old and had cerebral palsy.
 As a result, she was quadriplegic, could not speak, and had the mental abilities of an infant.
 However, she was not dying of her disability.
 It was also believed that a feeding tube could help her health, but her parents believed such a medical device would be "intrusive".
 Thus, numerous surgeries were performed, and after the scheduling of another surgery in 1993, her father, who viewed the upcoming operation as also being cruel, "formed the view that his daughter's life was not worth living".
 He proceeded to poison her with carbon monoxide.
 When the police made the discovery, Latimer denied responsibility but later admitted he had killed her.
-He was convicted of second degree murder, but in R v Latimer, the Supreme Court overturned that finding due to the Crown's improper actions at the jury selection stage.
+He was convicted of second-degree murder, but in R v Latimer, the Supreme Court overturned that finding due to the Crown's improper actions at the jury selection stage.

-In the subsequent second trial, Latimer was again convicted of second degree murder, but he was sentenced to only one year in prison rather than the minimum ten under the Criminal Code, since in the circumstances of the case, ten years was viewed as cruel and unusual.
-The Saskatchewan Court of Appeal later increased the sentence to ten years.
-Latimer eventually appealed the case to the Supreme Court, arguing not only that the sentence was too long, but also that the trial was unfair because the judge decided the defence of necessity could not be argued even though this decision came only after the defence had argued it.
+In the subsequent second trial, Latimer was again convicted of second-degree murder, but the trial judge declined to sentence him to life imprisonment without eligibility for parole for ten years, the sentence set out in the Criminal Code.
+The trial judge held that on the facts of the particular case, that sentence would be cruel and unusual, contrary to s.
+12 of the Charter.
+He instead sentenced Latimer to one year of imprisonment, followed by a year on parole.
+On appeal, the Saskatchewan Court of Appeal set aside the sentence imposed by the trial judge and sentenced Latimer to life imprisonment, with no eligibility for parole for ten years.
+Latimer then appealed the case to the Supreme Court, arguing not only that the sentence was too long, but also that the trial was unfair because the judge decided the defence of necessity could not be argued even though this decision only came after the defence had argued it.
 It was also claimed the judge had misled the jury into thinking that they could influence the length of the sentence.
 Since many in the jury wished for a lighter sentence than that prescribed by the Criminal Code, it was argued the jury might have resorted to jury nullification had they known they could not decide the length of the sentence.

-Ruling
+Decision

-The decision upholding the ten-year sentence was unanimous and was written by the court.
+The decision upholding the life sentence with no parole eligibility for ten years was unanimous and was written by the court.